 When the angle of attack and airspeed of the aircraft reaches the alpha floor protection range, indicated by the amber and black band on the PFD speed page.
 Simply put, A.FlOOR will trigger when approaching a stall in the aircraft's current configuration.

 Reactivation of autopilot will not be possible when in A.FLOOR conditions

 To recover from the A.FLOOR condition and prevent further stall conditions, manually pitch the nose downwards to increase your speed and to reduce the angle of attack.
-When angle of attack is sufficiently reduced and the aircraft speed is out of the alpha protection range you can safely switch autopilot back on.
+When the angle of attack is sufficiently reduced and the aircraft speed is out of the alpha protection range, you can safely switch the autopilot back on.

 Resolving TOGA LK

 Resolution of TOGA LK is quite simple and accomplished in a few easy steps.

 - Disconnect the autothrust on the flight control unit (FCU).

 - Set the new position for the thrust levers (or return to CLB detent).

 After these steps are complete, you should be able to resume your flight normally with autothrust and autopilot enabled.